QED-92/cyber-security/modules/hashcat/hashcat.md

 Hashcat is a powerful open-source tool used for password cracking.
 Hashcat has extensive documentation and claims to be the world's fastest and most advanced password recovery utility.

-This document covers the basic usage of Hashcat, and is by no means an exhaustive guide.
+This document summarizes the basics of **Hashcat**.
+It is by no means an exhaustive guide.

 ---